shopsys/shopsys/docs/storefront/setup-storefront.md

 ### Restart PNPM

-When you change the `next.config.js` file, and you want new settings to be applied, you need to restart PNPM.
+When you change `next.config.js` file, and you want the new settings to be applied, you need to restart PNPM.
 You might also want to restart PNPM when something is not working correctly.
 In such cases, you do not need to stop all running containers and start them again, just to recreate container of the storefront.
-To do that run this command outside the container:
+To do that, run this command outside the container:

 ```bash
 docker-compose up -d --force-recreate storefront